-Currently the most effective treatment for pain from the uterus and lasts up to 5 years.
+Currently the most effective treatment for pain from the uterus; lasts up to five years.

-It slowly releases a progestogen medication to the uterus that makes periods lighter, less painful and it's also a contraceptive.
+It slowly releases a progestogen medication to the uterus that makes periods lighter and less painful.
+It is also a contraceptive.

-It's common to have irregular bleeding and cramp pains for the first few months but these problems usually settle.If you have not had children or have a tender pelvis you can ask to have it inserted under an anaesthetic.
+It is common to have irregular bleeding and cramp pains during the first few months of use, but these problems usually settle.It can be inserted in the doctor's surgery or under a general anaesthetic.